NASDAQ: MEOH US $41.75

 FASTWATER Project

-Methanex has been involved in a number of other initiatives and pilot projects to support the commercialization of methanol across the marine sector.
-Methanex is a partner in FASTWATER, a consortium of 14 organizations that are advancing the use of methanol in waterborne transportation.
-The consortium recently launched a pilot boat demonstration in Sweden and a harbour tug demonstration in the Port of Antwerp-Bruges.
+Methanex is a partner in FASTWATER, a consortium of 14 organizations advancing the use of methanol in waterborne transportation.
+The consortium recently launched a pilot boat demonstration in Sweden and a harbour tug conversion and demonstration (the Methatug) in Belgium.
+Methanex was also chosen as the methanol supplier for the Methatug through an independent procurement process.

 Ferry Conversion